Dharmi05/Cloud_Internship/README.md

-# ☁️ Cloud Computing Internship Tasks – CodTech
+# ☁️ Cloud Computing Internship Tasks
 Welcome to my **Cloud Computing Internship** repository! 👩‍💻🧑‍💻
 This repo includes **all four hands-on tasks**.
 The projects explore essential cloud skills using platforms like **AWS**, **Google Cloud**, and **Azure**.